dportik/dadi_pipeline/README.md

 It's also good run the optimization routine multiple times.
 Let's write a short loop to do the above optimization routine five times.
-We will name the prefix based on which point we are at, and include it within the loops.
+We will name the prefix based on which point we are at, and include it within the looping.
 Note that when you use the range argument in python it will go up to, but not include, the final number.
 That's why I have written a range of 1-6 to perform this 5 times.